biggy745/ubhpc.github.io/scheduler.md

 - PBS_JOBNAME ---> Name of the job.

-# Exercises
+# Exercise 1
+   ## Objectives
+     - check the nodes in a cluster
+     - run a simple job submission script

-1. ## On your terminal
+a). ## On your terminal issue the command

--_pbsnodes -a_ - * check state on the nodes (state, np, properties, memory, etc) *
+-_pbsnodes -a_ - **check state on the nodes (state, np, properties, memory, etc)**

-- A first exercise would be to submit a job that does nothing else but print “Hello World!”.
+b) In this exercise you would submit a job that print hostname, date and “Hello World"
-- _touch hello.sh_
+- create a file with command  **_touch hello.sh_**

-using an editor (nano,pico,vim,emacs) open hello.sh script and add the following
+c) Using an editor of your choice(nano,pico,vim,emacs) open hello.sh script and add the following lines;

 - _#!/bin/bash_
 - _hostname_
 - _date_
 - _sleep 30_
 - _date_

-## use *qstat* command to check the status of the job you submitted.
+d) **use *qstat* command to check the status of the job you submitted.

+# Exercise 2.
+   ## objectives
+       - write a simple rscript
-# 2. Submit R scipt to PBS
+       - submit rscript to PBS

-- In you home directory create a folder and name it Rtest.create a file in direcory Rtest with command <touch mean.R> and paste the code below
+a) on the command prompt issue a command _mkdir Rtest_ to create a folder.
+Create a file in Rtest with command <touch mean.R> then copy and paste the code below using any editor.
 - #!/usr/bin/env Rscript
 - n <- c(2, 3, 5, 10, 14)
 - mean(n)
 **Save and close the file**

-- Now create a pbs script with  the command < touch rpbs.sh>, add the code below
+b) Issue a command _touch rpbs.sh_ to create a pbs script.
+Add the code below

 **#!/bin/sh**
 **##PBS -l nodes=2:ppn=8**